glytoucan/batch/README.md

 # Glytoucan Batch
 batch processing for the glytoucan project.
-This utilizes the [spring batch](http://projects.spring.io/spring-batch/) for ETL processing of RDF.
+This utilizes the [spring batch framework](http://projects.spring.io/spring-batch/) for ETL processing of RDF.

+# Background
+Recommended to at least read through the spring batch quick start tutorial.
+A concept called SparqlBeans are also used which are simply classes that store a sparql query into different methods.
+It is primarily used to store the SPARQL string, however by recording (or "objectifying") them it is easier to see other examples of related RDF classes and possibly re-use/inherit for other means.
+The SPARQLs used in this package are specific for the glytoucan project.

 # What is it?
 The SparqlItemReader and SparqlItemWriter are prepared to provide reading and writing to a triplestore using the sparql language.